jose-with-an-accent/personal-programming-notes/rust/Rust.md

 Because this is a system programming language, it has to deal with memory in different ways.
 A program may contain data that doesn't change (which can be especially optimized), or data that does change.

 ## `trait`s, `impl`s, and `struct`s
 Rust is not exactly object-oriented.
-It has `trait`s which define behaviors that are required for different `impl`s.
+It has `trait`s which define behaviors that are required for different `impl`s (implementations).
 It also allows you to derive traits from multiple sources, which means that you sometimes you need to import specific traits to get functionality.
-Thankfully, a lot of this is handled by the compiler/
+Thankfully, a lot of this is handled by the compiler so you get alerts early in the process.
 ## Threading support
 One of the important parts for distributed systems is support for threading and various utilities.
 Threads are easy enough to implement, like this:
 ```rust